b Balance Buster Start my plan

 Loan term

-Interest + closing costs
+Interest + costs

 Total cost

-Monthly payment change
+Monthly payment change.

 Current